TomCrypto/AntTweakBar.NET/README.md

 **Q**. *The sample won't build, and generates an error on some OpenTK-related code.*

 **A**.
-You probably have an older, incompatible version of OpenTK installed on your system (for instance, the `libopentk-cil-dev` package on Ubuntu and/or Debian).
+You probably have an older or newer incompatible version of OpenTK installed on your system (for instance, the `libopentk-cil-dev` package on Ubuntu and/or Debian).
 NuGet dependencies, here OpenTK, are not included in the repository.
 If for some reason they are not automatically downloaded upon building the sample, for whatever reason the OpenTK reference will map to the one you have installed on your system, causing the errors.
 To fix this, perform a package restore (by right-clicking on the sample project and clicking "restore NuGet packages") and close/restart the IDE, the reference should now map to the correct one.
 If you know how to prevent this, please issue a pull request!

 Compatibility
 -------------